alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/governance-example/authentication-example/readme.md

         ipBlocks: ["127.0.0.1"]
 EOF
 ```
-You can validate the rules by sending request to the auth interface of this demo
+You can validate the rules by sending request to the auth interface of this demo:
 ```
 curl --location --request GET '${demo_ip}/auth'
 ```